tronprotocol/pm/SR Meetings/SR Meeting 03.md

 - Benson

-    Currently some projects freeze TRX for both energy and staking reward, later they use the reward to pay transaction fees, is that correct CryptoChain?
+    Currently some projects freeze TRX for both energy and staking reward, later they use the reward to pay transaction fees, is that your point,  CryptoChain?

 - CryptoChain